imanom/Iso-9660-FileSystem/README.md

 ### How to run?
 - Path to the iso file has to be provided in `main.c` and `isoMethods.c` in the function `check_kernel_file()`.
 - Navigate to base folder and run `make`.
+- Then run `./main` to execute the program.

 ## UEFI
 This folder includes an implementation to perform higher-level operations (reading a file) using the low-level block I/O operations in UEFI.
-Reads the ISO file, and loads the kernel into memory.
+This code reads the ISO file (ISO 9660 file system), and loads the kernel into memory.

 ### Tools:
 - build-essential, clang, lld, mkisofs, virtualbox. (install with `sudo apt install`)